-Obesity screening and therapy to promote sustained weight loss

-If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more.

-There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.

-Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior Authorization rules may apply \$35 copay for Medicare- covered Opioid Treatment Program Services.
+What you must pay when you get these Services that are covered for you services Obesity screening and therapy to promote sustained weight loss There is no coinsurance, If you have a body mass index of 30 or more, we cover intensive copayment, or counseling to help you lose weight.
+This counseling is covered if you get deductible for it in a primary care setting, where it can be coordinated with your preventive obesity comprehensive prevention plan.
+Talk to your primary care doctor or screening and therapy. practitioner to find out more.
+Prior Authorization Opioid treatment program services rules may apply Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program \$35 copay for (OTP) which includes the following services: Medicare-covered U.S. Food and Drug Administration (FDA)-approved opioid agonist Opioid Treatment and antagonist medication-assisted treatment (MAT) medications.
+Program Services.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments